alexjmanlove/cat-dog-classifier/README.md

 * To ensure consistent model input, these RGB images are first transformed in preprocessing to dimensions 3×256×256.
 * The feature extraction consists of 5 convolutional layers and 4 pooling layers all using ReLU() activation.
 * Batch normalisation was applied after every convolution operation to assist the training of the model.
-* The output of the final pooling layer is flattened and fed into the classifier, comprised of 4 fully connected layers using tanh() activation.
+* The output of the final pooling layer is flattened and fed into the classifier, comprised of 6 fully connected layers using tanh() activation.

+## Evaluation

+Model evaluation.

 ## Brief Notes on the Motivation for Convolutional Neural Networks